uw-madison-comps/R-plant-lesson/_episodes/03-dplyr.md

 - "The `filter` function picks rows based on values."
 - "The `mutate` function creates new columns based on the value of other columns."
 - "The `group_by` and `summarize` functions can be used to create summary tables."
-- "The `lubridate` package is useful for manipulating date data."
 - "The `write_csv` function exports tibbles into a .csv file."
 source: Rmd
 ---